Wh014M/Discord-Info-Logger/README.md

 # Discord-Info-Logger
 A free, efficient, and open-source discord token logger, that also grabs history, cookies, passwords, grabs computer data, fake error popup, and intercepts bitcoin addresses.
 This is purely for demonstration/educational purposes.
 I am not responsible for any actions you take with this project.

+## !
+DO NOT ASK ME HOW TO SET UP AS IM NOT MAKING THIS IDIOT PROOF.
+IF YOU DON'T UNDERSTAND HOW TO USE A PYTHON SCRIPT THEN ITS NOT MY FAULT. !

 <p align="center">
 <img src="https://user-images.githubusercontent.com/76016636/129282435-3fb34471-c880-433b-8910-da9ce7925cab.png" />
 </p>